easymock/objenesis/README.md

 * Set `gpg_passphrase`, `bintray_api_key` and `bintray_user` environment variables
 * Launch an Android device (virtual or physical)
+* Add release notes on the tag in GitHub
 * Launch `./deploy.sh version`
+* Answer the questions (normally, just acknowledge the proposed default)
 * Flag the bin, tck and tck-android as "Show in download list" in bintray
-* Add release notes on the tag in GitHub.
-Also add the bin, tck and tck-android jars to the release
+* Add the bin, tck and tck-android jars to the release in GitHub
 * Close the milestone in GitHub and create the new one

 Deploy the website